Planning a weekend getaway from Mumbai or Pune? Mahabaleshwar is a peaceful hill station, with a pleasant climate, places to visit, and things to see.

 Although it was primarily built by the ruler to cater to the water needs of the area, it has become a tourist hot spot since independence.

-One of the best Mahabaleshwar picnic spots, the Connaught Peak (1,400 metres) was renamed after the Duke Connaught, as it was initially called Mount Olympia.
+One of the best Mahabaleshwar picnic spots, the Connaught Peak (1,400 meters) was renamed after the Duke Connaught, as it was initially called Mount Olympia.

 With no entry fee, you can enjoy panoramic views of Krishna Valley, Venna Lake, Panchgani, Pratapgarh, and Pasarani, not to forget the amazing sunrise and sunset views that can leave you spellbound.